Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-6.md

 1. **Configure and implement AI Code Review GitHub Action:**
    - Sign In/ Sign up to an OpenAI account and create a new secret key (API key).

-      >**Note:** This API key will be used as you move forward in this challenge.
+      >**Note:** This API key will be used as you move forward in the challenge.
 Keep it handy!

    - Use this OpenAI API key to create a GitHub Secret in your repository with the name `OPENAI_API_KEY`.
    - Create a `.github/workflows/main.yml` file in your repository to successfully implement `AI Code Reviewer` GitHub Action which provides intelligent feedback and suggestions on your pull requests.